UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/medications/glp1-receptor-agonists/1/README.md

 # GLP-1 receptor agonists

 Any prescription of a GLP-1 receptor agonist.
+Code set developed from children of the SNOMED code `416636000 Product containing glucagon-like peptide 1 receptor agonist (product)`.

 ## Prevalence log